 In 2018, the Fifth Circuit threw out the Obama Administration Best Interest rule holding that the DOL exceeded its authority in creating the revised rules, which thereby restored the original five-part test under ERISA as well as the requirements for participant investment education set forth under DOL’s Interpretive Bulletin 96-1.

 Under the Rule, Financial Institutions and Investment Professionals would be able to receive an exemption for the receipt of compensation that would normally be prohibited under ERISA and the Code so long as the Financial Institutions and Investment Professionals abide by Impartial Conduct Standards.

 The types of prohibited compensation that would be exempted include 12b-1 fees, trailing commissions, sales loads, mark-ups and mark-downs, and revenue sharing payments from investment providers or third parties.

 Additionally, Financial Institutions would be able to engage in principal transactions with Plans and IRAs in which the Financial Institution purchases or sells certain investments from its own account.

-In order to receive the exemption, Financial Institutions and Investment Professionals would need to ensure that they abide by Impartial Conduct Standards, which require: a best interest standard; a reasonable compensation standard; and a requirement to make no materially misleading statements about recommended investment transactions and other relevant matters.
+In order to receive the exemption, Financial Institutions, and Investment Professionals would need to ensure that they abide by Impartial Conduct Standards, which require: the best interest standard; a reasonable compensation standard; and a requirement to make no materially misleading statements about recommended investment transactions and other relevant matters.

 Additionally, Financial Institutions and Investment Professionals would need to disclose to retirement investors their status as investment advice fiduciaries under ERISA and the Code and provide an accurate written description of their services and material conflicts of interest.